Fairfield County Auditor

 Dr. Beery, a practicing physician in Lancaster for 50 years, operated his office inside this home in addition to serving as a physician at the private Park Street Hospital.
 The private hospital operated from 1907 to 1915 and often served the more wealthy citizens.

 Beery was a leader in the movement to build Lancaster’s first municipal hospital.
-He helped generate funds and awareness for what would become the $60,000, three-story Lancaster Municipal Hospital in 1916.
+He helped generate funds and awareness for what would become the $60,000, three story Lancaster Municipal Hospital in 1916.
 Upon opening, the hospital on North Ewing Street had eight nurses, 36 beds and 10 bassinets.

 The Beery's daughter, Marian, married John F. Furniss in this home on Nov.
 16, 1926, with 150 guests in attendance for the ceremony and luncheon reception.

-The Daily Eagle published full details of the wedding, including its decorations: "Ferns and palms were massed in the window while laurel sprays covered the archway."
+The Daily Eagle published details of the wedding, including decorations: "Ferns and palms were massed in the window while laurel sprays covered the archway."
 Throughout the house were orchids, laurel and yellow Buckingham pompoms and satin streamers on the mantles and stairway.

-Pictured: Marian Furniss Beery in her wedding dress.
+Pictured: Marian Beery Furniss in her wedding dress.

 Dr. Beery died at 71 on Jan.
 25, 1941, after a heart ailment and failing health for about a year.
 Gabrielle Beery sold this home to Phil R. Peters and Russell Rising on May 6, 1941.

 By 1942, this home had been turned into a public building for the first time.
 The local Red Cross headquarters moved in and operated there for about a decade.
-During World War II the Red Cross helped the relief effort by sewing and knitting countless garments for soldiers and refugees, training nurses and raising thousands of dollars for the War Fund.
+During World War II the Red Cross helped the relief effort by sewing and knitting garments for soldiers and refugees, training nurses and raising thousands of dollars for the War Fund.

-Pictured: Red Cross volunteers fold surgical dressings at the 108 N. High St. headquarters in 1942.
-Photograph appeared in Lancaster Eagle-Gazette article "Red Cross Chapter here one of foremost in Ohio" on June 9, 1950. -
+Pictured: Red Cross volunteers fold surgical dressings at 108 N. High St. in 1942.

 The Peters and Risings sold the property in 1951 to Roi DeLancy, who rented the building as office and apartment space.
 One tenant was prominent physician Dr. John W. Edwards.